sean-levvel/aws-sa-associate-saac02/README.md

 ## Aurora RDS Demo
 - you can migrate from a RDS db to Aurora via a snapshot
-- does not include file system backups on EC2: IE uplaoded files to wordpress /upload folder.
-Its only the meta data surrounding the application.
+- does not include file system backups on EC2: IE uploaded files to wordpress /upload folder.
+It's only the metadata surrounding the application.
 - will need to enable network file shares to host those static assets

 ## Aurora Serverless
-- overhead of managing indivudual database instances.
+- overhead of managing individual database instances.
 - refer to it as aurora provisioned vs aurora serverless
 - ACU's aurora capacity units - scalable
 - Min and Max ACU - cluster adjusts based on load
 - can go to 0 and be paused
 - consumption billing per second basis
 - same resilience as aurora
 - picking the minimum and max acu for your cost needs - aws manages the hardware
 - use cases
     - infrequently used applications
-    - new applications (autoscale based on the incoming work load)
+    - new applications (autoscale based on the incoming workload)
     - variable workloads (up and down per customer volume IE: sales websites ecommerce)
     - unpredictable workloads
     - development and test databases
         - can be paused and you are only charged via storage
     - Multi-tenant applications

 ## migrating to aurora Serverless DEMO
 -

-## Aurora Global Databse
+## Aurora Global Database
 - two or more regions
 - 2ndary region: up to 16 read only replicas
 - ~1 second replication
 - when to use global database
     - Cross Region DR and BC
     - Make the secondary clusters the primary for read-write operations
     - Global Read scaling - low latency performance improvements
     - international customer
     - replication happens at the storage layer
     - currently max 5 secondary regions

 ## Multi-Master Writes
 - Default aurora mode is single-master